Using the Simple and Flexible plans

 When you have finished making adjustments to your configuration, start the server again to take advantage of your newly added system resources.
-If you change the size of a previously used disk, take a look at the instructions for resizing storage to also update it in the OS.
+If you change the size of a previously used storage, take a look at the instructions for resizing storage to also update it in the OS.

-Just as easily as you can jump between the fixed monthly prices, you can switch between the flexible and simple plans by simply resizing your server.
+Just as easily as you can jump between the fixed monthly prices, you can switch between the Flexible and Simple plans by simply resizing your server.

 The sliders on the resizing page will indicate your current system resources, simply adjust the sliders to increase or decrease CPU cores and RAM, then press the Save changes button to confirm.

-Switching to simple plans is just as easy.
+Switching to Simple plans is just as easy.
 Again, make sure your server is powered down and open your server settings, select one of the plans with the same or more storage capacity as your server currently has and click the Save changes button.

-If you need more server resources, you can always select a larger plan and then scale up your storage disk to take advantage of the allocated capacity.
+If you need more server resources, you can always select a larger plan and then scale up your storage device to take advantage of the allocated capacity.
 Remember to configure the additional storage space also on the OS level by following our resizing storage guide.

 Pricing of the plans

-To find out more about the simple and flexible plan options, see our pricing page for the in-detail list of hourly costs.
+To find out more about the Simple and Flexible plan options, see our pricing page for the in-detail list of hourly costs.